phra/angular-inline-style/README.md

 <inline-style ng-controller="MyCtrl" css="css"></inline-style>
 ```

-where *MyCtrl* is a controller where the scope is defined and `css` is a variable defined in MyCtrl's scope.
+where *MyCtrl* is a controller where the scope is defined and `css` is a variable defined in *MyCtrl* 's scope.